Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-settings.md

 ## Setting schemas for ActyxOS nodes and apps

 How you can configure the behavior of ActyxOS nodes &mdash;node settings&mdash; has been defined by us.
-How you can configure an app running on ActyxOS has been defined by the app developer.
+How an app running on ActyxOS can be configured has to be defined by the app developer.
 This definition is done in the form of _settings schemas_ and in the case of ActyxOS, specifically using [JSON Schema](https://json-schema.org/).

 :::tip JSON SCHEMA
 Not only will a well-defined schema allow you to learn what settings are available, it will more importantly allow you to validate your actual settings file against this schema.
 Please refer to the [JSON schema documentation](https://json-schema.org/) for more information.